EmordiGoddowell/printf/README.md

 This project aims to implement a custom version of the `printf` function in C, adhering to specific requirements and guidelines.

-## Requirements
+## Requirements Met

-- Code must be written in compliance with the Betty style.
+- All the Codes are written in compliance with the Betty style.
-- All files will be compiled on Ubuntu 20.04 LTS using `gcc` with specific options.
+- All files were compiled on Ubuntu 20.04 LTS using `gcc` with specific options.
-- No global variables are allowed.
+- No global variables was used.
-- Each file should contain no more than 5 functions.
+- Each file contained not more than 5 functions.
-- Prototypes of all functions should be included in `main.h`.
+- Prototypes of all functions were included in my `main.h`.
-- Header files should be include guarded.
+- My Header files were include guarded.
-- Do not push any c file containing a main function in the root directory of your project.
+- I did not push any c file containing a main function in the root directory of my project.
-- Use the provided test files for evaluation.
+- I Used the provided test files for evaluation.

 ## Compilation

 ```bash
 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c
 ```

-## Testing

-Use the provided `main.c` files for testing.
-Be cautious not to push any file with a main function in the root directory.

 ## Authors